-I know him from the Iowa Summer Writing Festival, where I had the joy of hearing him speak to a roomful of wannabe writers (myself included).
-When I met him afterwards, curious about pursuing an MFA at a younger age than what I had been told was appropriate, he was all support and kindness.
-Through a series of emails in the following years, he was the cheerleader I needed to get past my personal doubts about MFAs and my own writing, and most importantly, he instilled the importance of “ass-in-chair time” – actually sitting down and writing.
-Something I still think about today.
+I know him from the Iowa Summer Writing Festival, where I enjoyed hearing him speak to a roomful of wannabe writers (myself included).
+When I met him afterward, curious about pursuing an MFA at a younger age than what I had been told was appropriate, he was all support and kind.
+Through a series of emails in the following years, he was the cheerleader I needed to get past my doubts about MFAs ,and my most importantly, he instilled the importance of “ass-in-chair time” – actually sitting down and Something I still think about today.

 Q: As the head of the Creative Writing Department at Harvard, I imagine your daily life is quite busy.
 What’s your writing routine like?